webclinic017/edgedb/docs/reference/auth/index.rst

 Enable extension in your schema
 ===============================

-Auth is an Gel extension.
+Auth is a Gel extension.
 To enable it, you will need to add the extension to your app's schema:

 .. code-block:: sdl